smthbrothrjdev/wargaming-course/src/pages/examples/interaction_2.md

 - **EQ2:** How to build an integrated and scalable counter-UAS network?
 - **EQ3:** What OFC support is essential for rapid mission success?

-## Conclusion and Next Steps

-We confirmed the sponsor’s objectives and issues.
-We structured them into sub-issues and essential questions.
-These will focus game design on realistic, testable outcomes.

-**Next Steps (Interaction 3):** Define scope.
-Select adjudication method.
-Assign player roles.
-Match wargame structure to essential questions and scenario parameters.